Karen McCluskey: Season 5

-After the five-year leap for the fifth season, Karen is shown to be alive and well.
-When Edie returns to Fairview with her new husband, Dave Williams (Neal McDonough), Karen welcomes her back and teases her like they used to do.
+After the five-year leap for the fifth season, when Edie returns to Fairview with her new husband, Dave Williams (Neal McDonough), Karen welcomes her back and teases her like they used to do.
 When Edie gets upset, Dave asks Karen to stop, but she refuses.
-As retaliation, Dave abducts her cat Toby, and refuses to return him until she apologizes to Edie.
-Karen's suspicions of Dave grow, and she enlists the help of Katherine to find out more information.
+As retaliation, Dave abducts her cat Toby and refuses to return him until she apologizes to Edie.
+Karen's suspicions of Dave grow, and she begins to investigate him.